-We thank Dr. Ioannis Georgantopoulos for critically reading the manuscript and Nikolas Laskaris for the discussion of algorithms performance.
-KVS thanks Dr. Boris Safonov and Dr. Dmitry Chulkov for a discussion of scintillation-noise effects on photometry.
-We acknowledge financial support by the European Space Agency (ESA) under the "Hubble Catalog of Variables" program, contract No. 4000112940.
-The work was supported by Act 211 Government of the Russian Federation, contract No. 02.A03.21.0006 and by the Ministry of Education and Science of the Russian Federation (the basic part of the state assignment, registration number 01201465056).
-KVS.
-SVA, NNS are supported by the Russian Foundation for Basic Research grant 13-02-00664.
+We thank Dr. Laurent Eyer, Dr. Ioannis Georgantopoulos, and Dr. Ilya Pashchenko for critically reading the manuscript, Nikolas Laskaris for the discussion of algorithms performance, Dr. Valerio Nascimbeni and Dr. Luigi Bedin for providing additional data for our technical tests and the entire Hubble Source Catalog (HSC; Whitmore et al. 2016) team for illuminating discussions and HSC data.
+KVS thanks Dr. Boris Safonov and Dr. Dmitry Chulkov for a discussion of scintillation-noise effects on photometry and Dmitry Litvinov for advice on how to improve the abstract.
+We acknowledge financial support by the European Space Agency (ESA) under the 'Hubble Catalog of Variables' programme, contract no. 4000112940.
+The work was supported by Act 211 Government of the Russian Federation, contract no. 02.A03.21.0006 and by the Ministry of Education and Science of the Russian Federation (the basic part of the state assignment, registration number 01201465056).
+KVS, SVA and NNS are supported by the Russian Foundation for Basic Research grant 13-02-00664.
 This publication makes use of data products from the AAVSO Photometric All Sky Survey (APASS).
 Funded by the Robert Martin Ayers Sciences Fund and the National Science Foundation.
 This research has made use of the International Variable Star Index (VSX) database, operated at AAVSO, Cambridge, Massachusetts, USA.
 This research has made use of the VizieR catalogue access tool, CDS, Strasbourg, France.
 The original description of the VizieR service is presented by Ochsenbein, Bauer & Marcout (2000).
-This paper makes use of data from the DR1 of the WASP data (Butters et al. 2010) as provided by the WASP consortium, and the computing and storage facilities at the CERIT Scientific Cloud, reg. no. CZ.1.05/3.2.00/08.0144 which is operated by Masaryk University, Czech Republic.
+This paper makes use of data from the DR1 of the WASP data (Butters et al. 2010) as provided by the WASP consortium, and the computing and storage facilities at the CERIT Scientific Cloud, reg. no. CZ.1.05/3.2.00/08.0144 which is operated by Masaryk University,

+Czech Republic.
 This research has made use of NASA's Astrophysics Data System.